+q. working day:

-cc. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days.
+Monday through Friday, with the exception of recognised holidays and the collective closure davs:

-2. The other concepts in these regulations are used in the sense in which they appear in the Act.

-3. In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Article 19, Section 1, first two complete sentences.

-4. A written or oral examination may also be taken digitally and/or online.
+- 2. The other concepts in these regulations are used in the sense in which they appear in the Act. - In these regulations, the term 'examination' also refers to 'partial examination', with the exception of Article 19, Section 1, first 3 two complete sentences and Article 22 paragraph 1. - 4.
+A written or oral examination may also be taken digitally and/or online.
 In these regulations the term examination is also taken to mean a digital and/or online examination, unless stated otherwise in these regulations.

-Admission and prior education
+Paragraph 2 - Admission and prior education

-Article 3a Admission to the Master's degree programme
+Article 3 - Admission to the Master's degree programme